 Scanning Your WordPress Site for Security Holes

 Examining your site for security holes is essential.
-It tells you how the site is exposed to hackers for attacks so that you can make your move, and take adequate measures, to patch any possible holes in your site’s security.There is no rocket science behind it!
-Fortunately, there are many fantastic plugins and tools available nowadays that make the site scanning process a lot easier.
+It tells you how the site gets exposed to hackers for attacks.
+As a result, you can make your move, and take adequate measures, to patch any possible holes in your site’s security.
+Also, there is no rocket science behind it.
+Fortunately, there are many fantastic plugins and tools available nowadays.
+Furthermore, the plugins and tools make the site scanning process a lot easier.

-Is Your site even vulnerable to such attacks?
+Is Your site vulnerable to such attacks?

-Many people like to believe, and that too, without taking any adequate measure, that their sites are secured, and they need no scanning tool to keep them safe from hackers.
-After all, why would any hacker notice an insignificant part of the worldwide web network – your site, especially when your site does not even contain any personal or identifiable information.
+Many people believe their sites get secured, without taking any adequate measure.
+They believe that they need no scanning tool to keep them safe from hackers.
+After all, why would any hacker notice an insignificant part of the worldwide web network, especially when your site does not even contain any personal or identifiable information.

 Worst case scenarios